 Ruta 21, km 262, Dpto. de Colonia, Carmelo, Uruguay

-A step back into simpler times, this laid–back Carmelo Resort & Spa (formerly Four Seasons Resort Carmelo) is a serene escape from Buenos Aires or Montevideo.
+A step back into simpler times, this laid–back Carmelo Resort & Spa by Hyatt (formerly Four Seasons Resort Carmelo) is a serene escape from Buenos Aires or Montevideo.
 Set along the shore of the Rio de la Plata, this countryside resort is nestled in a eucalyptus and pine forest and surrounded by world-renowned Tannat–producing vineyards.

 Though this luxury resort is just a two hour car and ferry ride from Puerto Madero in Buenos Aires or a 20–minute flight via small plane from Jorge Newberry Aeroparque airport, Carmelo Resort & Spa guests are guaranteed to feel worlds away from fast–paced modern life.
 Jetsetters looking for the razzle–dazzle of Punta del Este should go stay in Punta del Este, as there are definitely more cattle in Carmelo than there are paparazzi.
 This is a place not to see–and–be–seen, but instead to be in nature in peace and quiet to fully recharge.

 Formerly operated by Four Seasons, the hotel is now part of the Hyatt hotel group who has reiterated their commitment to upholding resort's impeccable reputation for unmatched service and pampered experiences.
 Guests can request to be picked up from the Carmelo airport or the ferry landing in historical Colonia in a Mercedes Benz or vintage car.
 If flying in, complementary shuttle service from the local airport is included with use of the resort's private plane.
 Though of course some guests arrive from Montevideo, a four–hour drive away.
 To check–in, you will be ushered through a massive, intricately hand–carved door imported from Bali into a four–level reception area and lobby with a soaring granite fireplace and impressive wrought iron chandeliers.